otseven/OT7/README.md

         - Completely documented source code to support validation.

 Requires:

+        - C compiler and a command line environment.
         - User-generated random key files.
-        - C compiler and a command line environment.

-July 4, 2014 status: everything seems to work, but the hash function has yet to be validated relative to the reference design.
+July 4, 2014 status - Everything seems to work, but the hash function has yet to be validated relative to the reference design.
 This only has a bearing on the password protection layer since the one-time pad encryption part is secure if the key is truly random and secret.

-            -- LIGHTLY TESTED ON DEBIAN, MAC OSX, AND WINDOWS --
+OT7 has been lightly tested on Debian, Mac OSX, and Windows.

 LICENSE: This is public domain software.
 I am grateful to Edward Snowden for revealing why encryption is necessary.
 Please consider donating to his defense fund at http://freesnowden.is .